serokell/blog-posts/untyped-lambda-calculus/article.md

 4. Define subtraction of Church-encoded naturals using the predecessor function `pred`.
     For the case when the difference is undefined in naturals, i.e. when the subtrahend is bigger than minuend, feel free to return $c_0$ or $\Omega\;\Omega$.

-5. Define a function taking two Church-encoded naturals and returning `tru` if those are equal and `fls` otherwise.
+5. Define a function that takes two Church-encoded naturals and returns `tru` if those are equal and `fls` otherwise.

 6. Implement a pure untyped lambda calculus interpreter in your favorite programming language.